 The LFS 2014 ad hoc module on the labour market situation of migrants and their immediate descendants

-The LFS 2014 ad hoc module on the labour market situation of migrants and their immediate descendants is an improvement of the LFS 2008 ad hoc module on the labour market situation of migrants, aiming at boosting the quality of the data, and in particular the cross-country comparability and implementability of the module.
-The target population of the LFS 2014 ad hoc module consists of all persons aged 15–64.
-The ad hoc module variables will be collected for all persons in the household in the target group age.
-The collection of data on the country of birth of the father and the mother will enable the identification of second-generation migrants.
+The LFS 2014 ad hoc module on the labour market situation of migrants and their immediate descendants was an improvement of the LFS 2008 ad hoc module on the labour market situation of migrants, aiming at boosting the quality of the data, and in particular the cross-country comparability and implementability of the module.
+The target population of the LFS 2014 ad hoc module consisted of all persons aged 15–64.
+The ad hoc module variables were collected for all persons in the household in the target group age.
+The collection of data on the country of birth of the father and the mother enabled the identification of second-generation migrants.
 Other variables of the LFS 2014 ad hoc module relevant to the migrant integration indicators are:

 - level of educational attainment of the parents;